 Known as The Home of Golf thanks to its beautiful courses and long history and connection to the sport, Fife is a great place to get out on the greens.
 From the historic courses in St Andrews to the magnificent parkland courses inland, there are 50 courses for you to choose from.

 Fife's towns and villages may be small, but boy, are they full of character!
-Plus, you can discover them all on foot and soak up the impressive views as you follow the Fife Coastal Path right around the coastline.
+Plus, you can discover them all on foot and soak up the impressive views as you follow the Fife Coastal Path which stretches 117 miles right around the coastline and is Scotland's longest continual coastal path.
 From the cosmopolitan atmosphere of St Andrews to the quaint fishing villages of the East Neuk of Fife such as Crail, Anstruther, Pittenweem, St Monans, Elie and beyond, the region is peppered with incredibly picturesque sea towns and villages, teeming with masses of great outdoor activities and amazing wildlife.

 When it comes to dining in Fife, the question is not what, where or when, but you'll find yourself wondering how to make the most of the buzzing restaurants and lip-smacking enjoyments!
 You can savour craft beers, gins and whiskies directly at their source, pick your own berries, or have the local larder served up in the cafés, pubs and award-winning restaurants.
 Or why not stop at some of the region's many bustling farmers' markets and stock up on local ingredients, from freshly caught seafood to flavoursome cheeses and succulent meats?
 The choice is yours!